 But a thought niggled its way into my mind.
 With graduation around the corner I faced a conundrum: What could a woman possibly do with all the training received to complete a BA in Biblical Research?
 Where might this investment of my time and study of the Biblical languages, and of course all my financial investment, lead me?

 Dare I dream of teaching on an academic level?
 What of holding a position as leader in the church?
 At that time ‘preaching’ was off the table as my mind was settled that a woman was not allowed in this domain.
 But did that restriction extend beyond the confines of the physical church building?
 I had no satisfactory answer and was compelled to sort this for myself.

 Thus, I began the treacherous work of translating and researching one of the most restrictive passages for women in the New Testament: 1 Timothy 2:8-12.

 The Authority Invested in One Word

-The word authentein is translated from the Greek into our English Bible in a variety of ways:
+The word authentein is translated from the Greek into our English Bibles in a variety of ways:

 - usurp authority in KJV

 - assume authority in NIV